swiftlang/swift-foundation/Proposals/0023-progress-manager.md

     /// This method aggregates the values of a custom integer property from this progress manager
     /// and all its children, returning a consolidated summary value.
     ///
-    /// - Parameter property: The type of the integer property to summarize.
+    /// - Parameter property: A key path to the type of the integer property to summarize.
 Must be a property
     ///   where both the value and summary types are `Int`.
-    /// - Returns: An `Int` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == Int, P.Summary == Int
+    /// - Returns: An `Int` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == Int, P.Summary == Int

     /// Returns a summary for a custom unsigned integer property across the progress subtree.
     ///
     /// This method aggregates the values of a custom integer property from this progress manager
     /// and all its children, returning a consolidated summary value.
     ///
-    /// - Parameter property: The type of the integer property to summarize.
+    /// - Parameter property: A key path to the type of the integer property to summarize.
 Must be a property
     ///   where both the value and summary types are `UInt64`.
-    /// - Returns: An `UInt64` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == UInt64, P.Summary == UInt64
+    /// - Returns: An `UInt64` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == UInt64, P.Summary == UInt64

     /// Returns a summary for a custom unsigned integer property across the progress subtree.
     ///
     /// This method aggregates the values of a custom unsigned integer property from this progress manager
     /// and all its children, returning a consolidated summary value as an array of unsigned integer values.
     ///
-    /// - Parameter property: The type of the unsigned integer property to summarize.
-Must be a property
+    /// - Parameter property: A key path to the type of the unsigned integer property to summarize.
+Must be a
-    ///   where the value type is `UInt64` and the summary type is `[UInt64]`.
+    ///   property where the value type is `UInt64` and the summary type is `[UInt64]`.
-    /// - Returns: A `[UInt64]` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == UInt64, P.Summary == [UInt64]
+    /// - Returns: A `[UInt64]` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == UInt64, P.Summary == [UInt64]

     /// Returns a summary for a custom duration property across the progress subtree.
     ///
     /// This method aggregates the values of a custom duration property from this progress manager
     /// and all its children, returning a consolidated summary value.
     ///
-    /// - Parameter property: The type of the duration property to summarize.
-Must be a property
+    /// - Parameter property: A key path to the type of the duration property to summarize.
+Must be a
-    ///   where both the value and summary types are `Duration`.
+    ///   property where both the value and summary types are `Duration`.
-    /// - Returns: An `Duration` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == Duration, P.Summary == Duration
+    /// - Returns: An `Duration` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == Duration, P.Summary == Duration

     /// Returns a summary for a custom double property across the progress subtree.
     ///
     /// This method aggregates the values of a custom double property from this progress manager
     /// and all its children, returning a consolidated summary value.
     ///
-    /// - Parameter property: The type of the double property to summarize.
+    /// - Parameter property: A keypath to the type of the double property to summarize.
 Must be a property
     ///   where both the value and summary types are `Double`.
-    /// - Returns: A `Double` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == Double, P.Summary == Double
+    /// - Returns: A `Double` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == Double, P.Summary == Double

     /// Returns a summary for a custom string property across the progress subtree.
     ///
     /// This method aggregates the values of a custom string property from this progress manager
     /// and all its children, returning a consolidated summary value.
     ///
-    /// - Parameter property: The type of the string property to summarize.
+    /// - Parameter property: A keypath to the type of the string property to summarize.
 Must be a property
     ///   where both the value type is `String?` and the summary type is  `[String?]`.
-    /// - Returns: A `[String?]` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == String?, P.Summary == [String?]
+    /// - Returns: A `[String?]` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == String?, P.Summary == [String?]

     /// Returns a summary for a custom URL property across the progress subtree.
     ///
     /// This method aggregates the values of a custom URL property from this progress manager
     /// and all its children, returning a consolidated summary value as an array of URLs.
     ///
-    /// - Parameter property: The type of the URL property to summarize.
+    /// - Parameter property: A keypath to the type of the URL property to summarize.
 Must be a property
     ///   where the value type is `URL?` and the summary type is `[URL?]`.
-    /// - Returns: A `[URL?]` summary value for the specified property. public func summary<P: Property>(of property: P.Type) -> P.Summary where P.Value == URL?, P.Summary == [URL?]
+    /// - Returns: A `[URL?]` summary value for the specified property. public func summary<P: Property>(of property: KeyPath<ProgressManager.Properties, P.Type>) -> P.Summary where P.Value == URL?, P.Summary == [URL?]
 }
 ```